SlimeVR/SlimeVR-Docs-Site/src/diy/official_clone_trackers.md

 ## SlimeVR Store
 Since a little while now there is an official [SlimeVR Store](https://shop.slimevr.dev)!
-Here you can as of now buy replacement cases, cables and even BNO modules!
+Here you can buy replacement cases, cables and even BNO modules!

 ## Where to find the production files
 You can find the production files for both the main tracker, extension boards and the BNO module here: [Main Tracker](https://oshwlab.com/slimevr/slimevr-main-board), [Extension Board](https://oshwlab.com/eirenliel/slimevr-diy-tracker-extension) and [BNO Module](https://oshwlab.com/eirenliel/bno085-module).
-These will link you to the respective OSHWLab pages where you can download the files or directly open them in the online version of EasyEDA.
+These will link you to the respective OSHWLab pages, here you can download the files or directly open them in the online version of EasyEDA.

 ## How to order SlimeVR PCBs from a manufacturer
 Upon opening either of the two links above you will find yourself on the OSHWLab website.
 From here you can select: "Open in Editor" to open the files in EasyEDA.